MY ONLINE JOURNEY:

 During these overseas assignments, I met lots of amazing people, many of whom have remained friends.
 Also, because of these many and varied experiences, I’ve developed a passion for travelling to exotic and far-away places.

-Before concluding the Wealthy Sage’s story, I’d like to describe the path I’ve been on since retiring from professional life on oil and gas projects in the last quarter of 2016.
+Before concluding the Wealthy Sage story, I’d like to describe the path I’ve been on since retiring from professional life on oil and gas projects in the last quarter of 2016.

 I spent the first 6 months visiting family and friends, including some time spent in Hong Kong, Indonesia, and New Zealand.
 Then, when I returned to Manchester in the UK for family reasons, it took a further 6 months to find, purchase and move into an apartment.
-Only by the end of 2017, my resettlement in Manchester, close to my younger daughter and family, with good connections to the city centre, motorway system around the city, and to Manchester Airport, was complete.
+Only by the end of 2017 was my resettlement in Manchester complete.
+Here I am close to my younger daughter and family, with good connections to the city centre, motorway system around the city, and to Manchester Airport.

 Having settled into my retirement apartment in Manchester, the next step was to explore ways to establish an online business to supplement my retirement income.
-However, the quest to make money online is challenging and involves a large amount of work, commitment and struggle to come to terms with the “new economy” of online business.
+However, the quest to make money online is challenging and involves a large amount of work, commitment and determination to come to terms with doing business online.
 Also, as the industry is unregulated and described as similar to the wild west, newcomers need to be alert to the many pitfalls and traps that exist on the Internet.

 What I’ve experienced is akin to going round in ever-increasing circles.
-The problem is that as one gains knowledge, more avenues open up for the curious minded and it’s easy to get distracted by a wide range of potential money making alternatives, many of which may well turn out to be scams.
+The problem is, as one gains knowledge, more avenues open up for the curious minded and it’s easy to get distracted by a wide range of potential money-making alternatives, many of which may well turn out to be scams.
 I’ve learned a large amount of discipline is necessary to narrow down and focus on a particular niche.